wp-plugins/spotim/readme.txt

 * **Online and typing** - someone is online in the spot?
 Or is someone typing?
 We enable users in the spot see what's going on in real time.
 * **Social plugin** - we offer users to login with their social persona Via Facebook, twitter and Google +

-For more information please visit: [www.spot.im](https://www.spot.im)
+For more information please visit at [Spot.IM](https://www.spot.im).

 == Installation ==